Office Telephone: 315-589-2038

 - Represents the Town of Williamson and the Williamson Town Board at a variety of public functions

-The official Town Board meetings are held the second and fourth Tuesdays of the month.
-Public comments are welcomed at specific times during these meetings.
+The official Town Board meeting is held the second Tuesday of the month.
+Public comments are welcomed at specific times during the meeting.

 I strongly encourage the public to attend all meetings.